Terlingua, Texas: Howard E. Perry

-Philipps' departure in the autumn of 1906 began Perry's direct management of the mine.
+Phillips' departure in the autumn of 1906 began Perry's direct management of the mine.
 Remarkably, he did this from his Chicago office.
 In essence, as Ragsdale notes, "Perry first perfected the technique of management in absentia" and "supervision-in-detail became the distinguishing feature of the Chicago-Terlingua correspondence."
 The book quotes a 1939 letter to Robert Cartledge (Eugene's son who became the mining company's general manager) from the man who ruled Terlingua like a feudal lord from afar, “… no other man in the world could have created Chisos like I had done.
 And scarcely any man in the world but that would have lost it many years ago.”
 Perry also received semiweekly telegraphed production reports.
 These reports and other correspondence used code books to maintain secrecy.

 In 1906, Perry built his Perry Mansion based on the Moorish architecture from his visit to Almadén.
 The two-story structure had nine bedrooms, a wine cellar, nine 10-foot arches, and a 90-foot front porch.
 By 1913, Perry had installed in Terlingua the Chisos Hotel, a "company store", an ice-making plant, telephone service, a company doctor, and mail delivery three times a week.
 By 1936, he had installed the Chisos Theatre and the Oasis Confectionery Shop.
 His mainly Mexican miners were provided rent-free dwellings.
 Perry joined the New York Yacht Club in 1920.
 He remained a member until 1944, owning during that time three different yachts, none smaller than 59 feet.
 In Perry's words, "If he had not wanted the yachts, he would not have made so much money, which he had to do in order to have them."
 As a consequence, Terlingua became the "Land of Perry", where he controlled all aspects of life.

 The beginning of the end to financial prosperity was in sight, however, by 1930, when Perry was forced into a $75,000 settlement with the adjoining Rainbow Mine.
 The Chisos Mine's No. 9 Shaft had been mining a rich ore body that extended 200 ft into the Rainbow claim.
 Then in 1934, Perry was forced to increase wages in a settlement with the National Recovery Administration.
 More disturbing were the accusations the mine was a "death trap" for miner safety.
 One of the Chisos geologists, A.R.
 Fletcher, later testified that the "mine was extremely hot, horribly hot, and there wasn't any provision made for ventilation."